-The most simple mode of Teledentistry, and the one that can provide the most impact on a wider audience, is “real-time patient consultation” Teledentistry.
+The most simple mode of Teledentistry Patient Communication in a remote setting, connecting people seeking dental information with local teledentists.
+The one that can provide the most impact on a wider audience, is “real-time patient consultation” Teledentistry.
 The chat room has become a staple mode of communication for Millennials (and the rest of us to a lesser degree).
 Millennials carry a long list of nicknames, but the one of importance to a dental practice is “the Anxious Generation.”
 According to a Men’s Health article citing a 2017 survey, 65% of Millennials “don’t feel confident in face-to-face social interactions.”
 Four out of five “reported feeling more comfortable having a conversation via text message or online.”

 Worse, a Fortune Magazine article details a health care industry that is fully unprepared to handle Millennial’s need for information via modes other than a phone call or a sit down with a doctor.
 As Millennials reject those traditional modes of seeking answers to their healthcare and dental questions, the dental profession is ripe for undertaking a new method of communicating with them.

-Dentalchat.com has been an innovator in the real-time patient consultation Teledentistry space since 2008.
+Dentalchat.com has been an innovator in the real-time dental patient consultation space and Best Teledental Consulting Online innovating.
 No other service has made connecting with a patient easier, and such forms of communication need to be easy for millennials.
 The Fortune Magazine article stated that “this generation is less likely to trust physicians and far more inclined to consult online experts.”

 Dentalchat.com makes that happen.
 By simply entering their name, e-mail, and location, at no cost or further obligation, (using our website or the Dentalchat app), a patient is ready to ask their dental question.
 That question is then pushed to the Dentalchat provider (those dentists signed up for the service) closest to them.
 Simple.
 From there, a dentist can engage in answering questions, asking for further clarification, and encouraging the patient to visit their practice for treatment.
 Stats are pretty clear.
 A person who feels any sort of connection to a health care provider is more likely to visit that provider in person.